Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Conclusions

 Our sensitivity projection also explains the utility of objects in the Solar System as probes for dark compact objects, as discussed in detail by \refscite{Tran:2023jci,Thoss:2024vae}.
 The projections in these works assume resolution of the orbit of e.g. Mars that corresponds to a precision of $\mathcal O(\num{e-12}\textnormal{--}\num{e-14})$ on the period.
 Under these conditions, the plateau in the detection probability is in the range $(\hat m_\orb, \hat m_\ann) \simeq (\num{e-14}, \num{e-8})\qty{}{M_\odot}$, and within this plateau, the detection probability is $\mathcal O(1)$, with $\hat\pobs \simeq 30\%$.
 Thus, our framework reproduces the statement that the Solar System can plausibly detect compact objects in the asteroid-mass window.
 Moreover, we can now describe Solar-System--based detection proposals in the same framework as three-body hardening (at low masses and velocities) and three-body softening (at high masses and velocities).

 Pragmatically, the utility of the method we develop here is that it can be readily applied to potential targets well beyond the Solar System.
+The challenge is to identify systems with the optimal balance of large separation and high-precision period measurements.
 In this work, we have applied our computation to binary pulsars, which have their periods measured to high precision.
-We verify that individual binary pulsars cannot currently constrain the Galactic halo in the absence of an overdensity or cold feature, but this leaves the door open to improved tests of DM even in the absence of improved precision.
-The challenge is to identify systems with the optimal balance of large separation and high-precision period measurements.
-Future opportunities include binaries to be observed with LISA~\cite{Kupfer:2018jee,Lamberts:2019nyk} and other gravitational wave experiments, as well as the many wide binaries already observed by Gaia~\cite{El-Badry:2024vjt} and already used to constrain massive compact objects~\cite{Ramirez:2022mys}.
+The size of perturbations is sensitive to the velocity of the perturbers, making this technique a uniquely powerful probe of DM structures with low velocity dispersion.
+We verify that the currently observed wide binary pulsars cannot constrain the Galactic halo in the absence of an overdensity or cold feature, but future measurements can potentially improve the precision to enable sensitivity to the diffuse Galactic halo.